hasithv/hasithv.github.io/content/posts/25-05-11-chronosinductionheads/index.md

 ## Induction Heads
 Sometimes, attention heads are able to learn to attend to the previous copy of the current token.
 For example, if we have the sequence `ABCPQRABCP`, then the 10th token `P` will attend highly to the 4th token since it was the most recent instance of `P` in the sequence.
 Other times, the attention head might attend to the token to the *right* of the most recent instance of the current token.
 Both of these types of attention heads are examples of induction heads.

-Induction heads are very useful for in-context learning (ICL) as found by [Crosbie and Shutova](https://arxiv.org/abs/2407.07011) since they allow for zero-shot pattern-matching.
+Induction heads are very useful for in-context learning (ICL) as found by [Crosbie and Shutova](https://arxiv.org/abs/2407.07011) [[3](https://arxiv.org/abs/2407.07011)] since they allow for zero-shot pattern-matching.
 When the strongest 1-3% of the induction heads are ablated by either zeroing the heads or by setting them to the mean element of the head, the model's performance in ICL tasks drops significantly.

 ## Induction Heads in Chronos
 ### Gut Check
-Based on [this paper](https://openreview.net/pdf?id=TqYjhJrp9m) by Zhang and Giplip, Chronos has been shown to exhibit ICL and context parroting, which gives us good reason to believe that induction heads do indeed exist in the Chronos models.
+Based on [this paper](https://openreview.net/pdf?id=TqYjhJrp9m) [[4](https://openreview.net/pdf?id=TqYjhJrp9m)] by Zhang and Gilpin, Chronos has been shown to exhibit ICL and context parroting, which gives us good reason to believe that induction heads do indeed exist in the Chronos models.
 In fact, when following the tutorial straight form the Chronos `README.md` file, I was able to find some hints of induction heads in the `t5-small` model as shown in Fig 1.

 [{{< figure src="./images/passengers.png" width="1200px" align="center" caption="Figure 1: Visualization of the attention heads of the `t5-small` model.
 The data has a clear periodicity, and the attention heads are able to pick up on it as seen by the attention scores of some heads spiking at integer multiples of the period.
 In layers 3-5, we can further see some heads that are attending highly to the the last instance of a valley, which is also what the current token is.
 Data courtesy of Aileen Nielsen, click to expand image.">}}](./images/passengers.png)